Supetorus/LIT/README.md

 it was published in 2012.
 Most of the main concepts were the same, but there were important sections which were entirely out of date.
-Fortunately I was able to supplement my learning from Luna and MSDN with YouTube videos and other online resources, and the invaluable indispensable help from my friend and classmate [Alan Buechner](https://github.com/alanBuechner), as well as my teacher, Professor Raymond Maple.
+Fortunately I was able to supplement my learning from Luna and MSDN with YouTube videos and other online resources, and the indispensable help from my friend and classmate [Alan Buechner](https://github.com/alanBuechner), as well as my teacher, Professor Raymond Maple.

-If I continue to work on this project after I finish capstone, I have two ideas for where I could take it.

-1. I may simplify the code as much as I can and make it a self contained tutorial, with heavy commenting to explain each part to a beginner.
-I enjoy teaching others and sharing my knowledge, and this was a difficult topic for me to learn.
-Perhaps this could be a tool for other people to learn without facing the same challenges.
-In addition I would be forced to learn the material more deeply to sufficiently explain it to another person.
-2. This project could easily lead into a game engine.
-Of course rendering some models in a scene is a huge step away from being an engine, and there is a lot more to do, but it's a start and would give me a good project to work on in spare time.
+I plan to continue work on this project, using it as a tool for learning more about different game engine technologies.
+I want to learn about Vulkan next since it is cross platform and seems to be the way of the future.